Home > Vanderbilt University Code of Conduct as Applicable to the Office of Student Financial Aid and Undergraduate Scholarships

 No University officer or employee with financial aid responsibilities shall accept from any lender or lender affiliate payment or other financial benefit as compensation for any type of consulting arrangement or other contract to provide services to a lender.

+Information provided by the financial aid office is accurate, unbiased, and does not reflect preference arising from actual or potential personal gain.
 The University shall not automatically assign a particular lender to any borrower, unless required to do so by law, and shall not refuse to certify or delay certification of any loan based on the lender or guarantee agency selected by the borrower.

 5. Prohibition on Offers of Funds for Private Loans